Green Leaf Folder

 Later instar caterpillars shelter in a folded leaf held closed with silk.

-The adult moth is bright yellow with dark brown zig-zag lines across the wings.
+The adult moth is yellow with dark brown zig-zag lines across the wings.
 The wingspan is about 2 cms.

 The eggs are laid sometimes in groups and sometimes single.
 They are laid on the upper surface of a foodplant leaf near the central vein.
 One female moth can lay up to 300 eggs over a few days.